How to Start Dog Breeding: Part 1

 Why Breed to Improve the Breed?

-Breeding should not be undertaken lightly or just to produce pets.
-The overarching aim of any conscientious breeder should be to better the breed.
-This means that breeders should be striving to produce dogs that exemplify the breed’s standard and improve upon known weaknesses or flaws.
+Breeding should never be undertaken casually or solely for profit.
+The primary goal for any conscientious breeder is to elevate the breed.
+This involves striving to produce dogs that not only exemplify the breed standard but also address known weaknesses or issues.

-For instance, if a breed is known to have a genetic predisposition towards a certain ailment, responsible breeders will select mating pairs that do not carry that gene, thereby working towards eliminating that ailment in future generations.
+For instance, if a breed is predisposed to a genetic condition, responsible breeders select pairs that do not carry the harmful gene, gradually working to reduce its prevalence in future generations.

-Moreover, temperament is just as important.
-If a breed standard calls for a gentle disposition but a particular dog shows unprovoked aggression, then that dog should not be bred, even if it’s physically perfect.
+Temperament is equally significant.
+If a breed standard calls for gentleness but a particular dog displays unprovoked aggression, that dog should be excluded from breeding, even if it meets all physical criteria.

 The Commitment of Being a Dog Breeder

-Being a dog breeder isn’t just about mating two dogs and selling puppies.
-It’s a significant commitment that lasts the lifetime of the dogs you breed.
-RPBA Breeders must be prepared to take back or rehome any dog they’ve bred at any point in its life if circumstances require it.
+Being a breeder isn’t just about facilitating a mating and selling puppies.
+It involves a lifetime commitment to the well-being of the dogs you produce.
+RPBA breeders, for example, are obligated to take back or rehome any dog they’ve bred if circumstances change, regardless of the dog’s age.

 Choosing A Suitable Mate for Your Dog

-The selection of a suitable mate for your dog is paramount in breeding.
-Begin by thoroughly researching potential mates.
-The aim is to find a dog that complements yours, compensating for its weaknesses and enhancing its strengths.
+Choosing a suitable mate is fundamental in responsible breeding.
+Start by researching potential partners thoroughly, aiming to find a dog that complements your dog’s strengths and compensates for its weaknesses.

 The Genetics of Dog Breeding

-At its core, dog breeding is a practice steeped in genetics.
-Understanding the basics of canine genetics will allow breeders to make informed decisions when pairing mates.
+At its core, dog breeding hinges on genetics.
+Understanding genetic principles allows breeders to make informed decisions when pairing dogs.

-Genetic testing has become a cornerstone of responsible breeding.
-These tests can identify whether a dog is a carrier of, or affected by, a particular genetic disorder.
-By ensuring that two carriers of a detrimental gene aren’t bred together, the risk of producing affected puppies is eliminated.
+Genetic testing has become essential in responsible breeding.
+These tests identify whether a dog is a carrier or affected by specific genetic disorders.
+By avoiding the mating of two carriers, the risk of producing affected puppies is minimised.

-Full RPBA Members get discounted Orivet DNA testing, giving them access to the best possible information regarding their dogs’ genetic traits.
+RPBA members benefit from discounted Orivet DNA testing, providing them with comprehensive information on their dogs’ genetic profiles.

 Conclusion of Part 1

-Breeding dogs is a profound responsibility that should not be taken lightly.
-With the right knowledge, dedication, and commitment to the betterment of the breed, it can be a deeply rewarding endeavour.
-Stay tuned for part 2 of this series, and always strive for the highest standards of ethics and care, ensuring that the welfare of the dogs is at the heart of every decision.
+Breeding dogs is a profound responsibility, not a pursuit to be taken lightly.
+With the right knowledge, unwavering dedication, and a genuine commitment to improving the breed, it can be an immensely rewarding endeavor.
+Stay tuned for part 2 of this series, and always uphold the highest standards of ethics and care, keeping the welfare of the dogs at the heart of every decision.

-If you’re interested in receving the benefits and discounts of being an RPBA member, click the button below.
+If you’re interested in learning more about the benefits and discounts available to RPBA members, click the button below.

 Join Our Community